lorenanicole/getyourvoting.guide/README.md

 # getyourvoting.guide

 Get your Election 2020 Voting Guide here!
+The voting guides included are progressive minded voting guides to help you in casting your ballot for USA Election 2020 on November 3 2020.

 ## Add a voting guide